ReactUnity/core/README.md

 - Run `npm start` from React project
 - Click play in Unity

-Read the detailed instructions in [wiki](https://github.com/ReactUnity/core/wiki).
-Also check the [sample project](https://github.com/ReactUnity/samples).
+The documentation on the [main website](https://reactunity.github.io) is under development.
+You can also read detailed instructions in outdated [wiki](https://github.com/ReactUnity/core/wiki).

 ## Known Issues

 - Not well tested yet
+- Low documentation coverage

 > Feel free to share all your questions, proposals and feedbacks by opening issues.
 This package is in its early stages and looking for constructive feedback.